Treaty of Tuscaloosa: Corruption allegations

 Jesse Benton Jr. alleged throughout the 1820s that Andrew Jackson had acted simultaneously as the U.S. Indian commissioner and the head of a land company organized to profit on the transfer of Indian title to private entities rather than to the U.S. government.
 The Salt Lick Reservation controversy was one aspect of this, along with the 1816 and 1817 cessions involving "Colbert's ferry" both of which opened up the most desirable lands along the Tennessee River below the challenging navigation through the Muscle Shoals.
 Benton wrote in October 1828 that in his search for evidence of criminality he sought out a friend of Isaac Shelby, and "To my great surprize, this person told me in the strictest confidence, that Gov. Shelby had previous to that time, 1824, sought a conversation at his own house in Kentucky on the very subject!!!
 He told me in 1824, that Shelby had informed him of Jackson's intrigues at the Treaty; how they were carried on by Jackson in person as well as by his friends, a host of whom accompanied him and were seen actively employed until their objects were obtained."
 James Shelby, son of Isaac Shelby, broadly sustained Benton's allegations, writing in a public letter, "My father, immediately on his return from the Chickasaw Treaty, communicated to his family, that Gen. Jackson's conduct on that occasion had been arrogant and selfish, and as he believed, corrupt.
 Since his death, several members of his family have made that opinion known to the nation."
-Several long-time Andrew Jackson affiliates were among the Cypress Land Company's seven founding trustees (Thomas Bibb, John Childress, John Coffee, James Jackson, John McKinley, Dabney Morriss, and Leroy Pope), which owned, platted, and marketed the town of Florence where Jackson's Military Road crossed the Tennessee.
-(On March 3, 1837, Jackson's last full day in office he appointed McKinley and his lifelong friend and former U.S. Senator William Smith to be Associate Justices of the U.S. Supreme Court.)